How To Increase Golf Swing Speed Using Science | Rapsodo

 How does this relate to Broadie’s work around the Strokes Gained statistic?

-One representation I’ve heard is that on the PGA TOUR, for every 3 yards you gain, you can afford to be 1 yard less accurate to keep your “Strokes Gained Driving” the same.
+I’ve heard that on the PGA TOUR, for every 3 yards you gain, you can afford to be 1 yard less accurate.
+This keeps your “Strokes Gained Driving” the same.
 So your dispersion can increase by 1 yard for every 3 yards of increased distance.

 Ok, so speed is important.
 Got it.
 What does your latest research tell us about how speed is produced in the golf swing?

 I wanted to look at clubhead speed from the perspective of cause and effect.
 Let’s look at it from a Newton’s Law’s perspective.
-I chose a work-energy perspective and from a work-energy perspective, there are only 4 things that are going to determine how fast you get the club head moving.
+I chose a work-energy perspective.
+From this perspective, there are only 4 things that are going to determine how fast you get the club head moving.